 - Navigate to Administration > Data management > Dropdown Lists.

 - Add a Controller Category (Ex: Country) of Single select type, and add items (Country names).
-For the detailed information about how to create a category, refer How to create a Category and for creation of items, refer How to create Items in a Category.
+For more information about how to create a category, refer to the How to create a Category section in this article and for creation of items, refer to the How to create Items in a Category section in this article.

 You will see the list of items added to the Controller Category (Country) as shown in the following image.

 Add a Dependent Category (Ex: State) of Single or Multi select type and add items (State names).
-For the detailed information about how to create a category, refer How to create a Category and for creation of items, refer How to create Items in a Category.
+For the detailed information about how to create a category, refer to the How to create a Category secion in this article and for creation of items, refer to the How to create Items in a Category section in this article.

 You will see the list of items added to the Dependent Category (State) as shown in the following image.